 - Protein: 1g

-- Source of Fat-Soluble Vitamins: Contains vitamins A, D, E, and K.
+- Source of Fat-Soluble Vitamins: Contains vitamins A, D, E, and K for various body functions.

 - Flavor Enhancement: Adds richness and flavor to dishes.